saga-project/DARE/README.md

 DARE
 =============

-To achieve the goal of supporting both types of parallelism, on heterogeneous distributed computing resources, we have developed the Dynamic Application Runtime Environment (DARE) framework.
+To achieve the goal of supporting flexible, extensible and interoperable usage of heterogeneous performance distributed computing  (HPDC) resources, we have developed the Distributed Application Runtime Environment (DARE) framework.
+DARE is a standards-based, abstraction-driven middleware layer that provides these capabilities.

+At the core of DARE lies SAGA and SAGA-BigJob.
+SAGA-BigJob is a flexible general purpose pilot-job implementation, which has been shown to be a powerful abstraction for resource management.
+SAGA provides the interoperability layer.
+Combined, SAGA and SAGA-BigJob are used to support the resource management capabilities of many tools.

-At the core of the DARE framework, is a SAGA BigJob (which is a flexible general purpose pilot-job implementation).
-With a suitable Web development framework, it supports the development of a lightweight but extensible, science gateway capable of using a range of distributed resources.
-The effectiveness of  DARE framework supports a wide range of infrastructure, problem instance configurations and size.
+Furthermore, with a suitable Web development framework, DARE supports the development of a lightweight but extensible, science gateway capable of using a range of distributed resources.
+Currently, DARE uses DJANGO.

+DARE is an example of a Platform Independent Library, with specific support for a range of commonly occuring "patterns" (namely stand-alone applications (Type I),  pipelines of tasks (Type II) and execution patterns such as bag-of-tasks, coupled-ensembles etc (Type III)

+The effectiveness of the DARE framework lies in providing a simple, scalable and sustainable
+approach to developing and supporting a wide range of patterns of execution independent of the infrastructure, problem instance configurations and size.